nuxeo/nuxeo/nuxeo-core/nuxeo-core-bulk/README.md

 ![baf](bulk-overview.png)

+### The BulkService
 The entry point is the [BulkService](https://github.com/nuxeo/nuxeo/blob/master/nuxeo-core/nuxeo-core-bulk/src/main/java/org/nuxeo/ecm/core/bulk/BulkService.java) that takes a bulk command as an input.
-The service submits this command, meaning it is sent to the `documentSet` stream, which is the input of the `Scroller` computation.
+The service submits this command, meaning it is sent to the `command` stream.

+The BulkService can also returns the status of a command which is internally stored into a KeyValueStore.

+### The Scroller computation

+The `command` stream is the input of the `Scroller` computation.

+This computation scrolls the database using a cursor to retrieve the document ids matching the NXQL query.
+The ids are grouped into a bucket that fit into a record.

-This computation scrolls the database to retreive the document ids and groups them into buckets for efficiency.
-Each bucket is sent to the action stream given in the command.
+The bucket record is sent directly to the action stream given in the command.

-The computation is also in charge of updating the scrolling status by sending it through the `keyValueWriter` stream to the `KeyValueWriter` computation.
+The scroller will also sent status update to inform that the scroll is in progress or terminated and to set the total number of document in the materialized document set.

+### Actions processors

-Each action is run by a stream processor defining a single computation which executes the action on the documents contained in the bucket.
+Each action is run its own stream processor (a topology of computation).

+The action contract is to send status update to inform on the number of document processed for a command.

+An abstract computation is provided to provide a Nuxeo session and transaction where it is easy to process part of the buckets (a batch).

+### The Status computation

+This computation reads from the `status` stream and aggregate status update to build the current status of command.
+The status is saved into a KeyValueStore.
-The number of processed documents is then sent through a stream to the `Status` computation that save the consolidated status into the `keyValueWriter`.
+When the number of processed document is equals to the number of document in the set, the state is changed to completed.

-The BulkService can also, with a command id, retrieve its status by reading the key/value store.
+And the computation appends the final status to the `done` stream.

+This `done` stream can be used as an input by custom computation to execute other actions once a command is completed.

 ## How to contribute an action